-- Encourage and enable all members of the community to participate in activities which will in turn lead to improvements in the wellbeing of people within the City. - Encourage all people to participate in life in the general community, by minimising the physical, cultural, attitudinal, social, gender, economic and institutional barriers that prevent participation. - Promote self-development of community members by supporting and hosting services, programs and events that provide opportunities for education, up-skilling, social connection and personal independence. - Support and promote harmonious community relations and work towards eliminating all forms of discrimination within the community which prevent harmony. - Recognise and respect different cultural and religious commemorations and significant events. - Recognise and respect Aboriginal and Torres Strait Islander peoples being the traditional owners and custodians of the land. - Offer services that are designed and delivered in ways that meet a range of needs and therefore enable all members of the community to participate, as appropriate. - Support and host events for specific demographics and communities, where barriers to participating in events, or specific needs are identified for these groups.
+- Encourage and enable all members of the community to participate in activities which will in turn lead to improvements in the wellbeing of people within the City. - Encourage all people to participate in life in the general community, by minimising the physical, cultural, attitudinal, social, gender, economic and institutional barriers that prevent participation. - Promote self-development of community members by creating and enhancing opportunities for independence, choice and self-determination aimed at maintaining and improving quality of life.

+supporting and hosting services, programs and events that provide opportunities for education, upskilling, social connection and personal independence.

+- Support and promote harmonious community relations and work towards eliminating all forms of discrimination within the community which prevent harmony. - · Recognise and respect different cultural and religious commemorations and significant events. - Recognise and respect Aboriginal and Torres Strait Islander peoples being the traditional owners and custodians of the land. - Offer services that are designed and delivered in ways that meet a range of needs and therefore enable all members of the community to participate, as appropriate. - Support and host events for specific demographics and communities, where barriers to participating in events, or specific needs are identified for these groups.

-2. Physical and Environmental Inclusion
+2. Physical Environmental Inclusion

-The City recognises that certain groups in the community have specific physical and environmental access needs and where viable will allocate resources according to need to reduce inequalities and improve accessibility.
+The City recognises that certain groups in the community have specific physical and environmental access needs and where viable will allocate resources according to need to reduce inequalities and enable improved access and participation improve accessibility.

-- Embed diversity, access and inclusion principles in its strategic planning and development processes. - Advocate and plan for the development and management of built environments and infrastructure, open spaces and streetscape that are accessible and maximise their potential use by diverse groups. - Implement strategies to ensure access to buildings, services and facilities is available, welcoming and inclusive of, all members of the community wherever possible. - Ensure that services and events are conducted in venues that are physically accessible to people with disability and, where possible, accommodate non-physical environmental access needs, and ensure that Administration, it's agents and contractors are aware of the relevant requirements. - Ensure Administration, it's agents and contractors are aware of their respective responsibilities under the Commonwealth Disability Discrimination Act (1992), Western Australian Disability Services Act (1993), Building Code Australia, as amended, and the relevant Australian Standards (Access and Mobility (AS 1428) suite).

-- Approve plans and projects only when compliant with requirements outlined in the above Codes and Standards. - Ensure all contracts and tender documents contain a clause advising contractors of their obligation to implement the City's Access and Inclusion Plan wherever practicable and report annually on their compliance with the Plan.
+- · Encourage and support local area needs-based planning reflecting local community priorities. - Advocate for the inclusion of Embed diversity, access and inclusion principles in its strategic planning and development processes. - Advocate and plan for the development and management of built environments and infrastructure, open spaces and streetscape that are accessible and maximise their potential use by diverse groups and - Implements strategies to ensure access to buildings, services and facilities is available, welcoming and inclusive of, to-all members of the community wherever possible. - Ensure that planning for social, physical and economic infrastructure supports a design approach which reflects inclusion and community diversity. - Ensure that services and events are conducted in venues that are physically accessible to people with disability and, where possible, accommodate non-physical environmental access needs, and ensure that Administration, it's agents and contractors are aware of the relevant requirements. - Ensure Administration, it's agents and contractors are aware of their respective responsibilities under the Commonwealth Disability Discrimination Act (1992), Western Australian Disability Services Act (1993), Building Code Australia 1996, as amended, and the relevant Australian Standards (Access and Mobility (AS 1428) suite). - Approve plans and projects only when compliant with requirements outlined in the above Codes and Standards - Ensure all contracts and tender documents contain a clause advising contractors of their obligation to implement the City's Disability Access and Inclusion Plan wherever practicable and report annually on their compliance with the Plan.